Privacy and confidentiality

 Privacy

 As a public institution, UC Berkeley must make certain records available (sometimes in redacted form) under the Public Records Act.
-Access is managed through the Public Records Coordinator in the Office of Legal Affairs.
+Access is managed through the Public Records Coordinator in the Office of Legal Affairs(link is external).

 Confidentiality and confidential resources